 - Learn the advantages and disadvantages of your software outsource market.
 You will be able to discuss these concerns during the discovery stages.
 Our clients, for instance, can talk to outsourcing developers to confirm their high English proficiency.

 A professional software outsource team knows the weaknesses of its market and resolves them.
-Understanding the challenges of a local market helps you from precise requirements to your future software outsourcing vendor.
+Understanding the software outsourcing risks of a local market helps you from precise requirements to your future software outsourcing vendor.

 Risk #5 – Outdated expertise

 We mentioned several times about the importance of experience.
-Indeed, choosing an established tech partner with reputation prevents many issues.
+Indeed, choosing an established tech outsourcing vendor with reputation prevents many issues.
 However, the number of years under the belt isn’t always proof of development outsourcing skills.

 Some business owners that we worked with told us stories about hiring experienced companies that turned out to be outdated.
 They relied on reputation and having well-known clients, and stopped investing in hiring new experts.
 The lack of influx of new specialists inevitably leads to lack of adoption of software outsourcing trends and stagnation.